 Romania’s capital Bucharest is definitely growing in popularity among travelers.
-Sometimes dubbed the ‘new Berlin’, the city is a hotspot for young crowds in search of alternative sights: old Belle Époque villas mixed with communist architecture, hip coffee shops and bars hidden on side streets and a friendly, very welcoming urban culture.
+Sometimes dubbed the ‘new Berlin’, the city is a hotspot for young crowds in search of alternative sights: old Belle Époque villas mixed with communist architecture, hip coffee shops and bars hidden on side streets and a friendly, very welcoming urban culture or countryside trips to visit famous Romanian castles.
 Add the ‘very affordable’ factor in the mix along with the growing tech and start-up scene and you’ll soon realize why many digital nomads have chosen Bucharest as their next stop.

 Check out: Best Hostels in Bulgaria